ProzorroUKR/openprocurement.api/docs/source/tendering/openua/complaints-tender.rst

 Complaint Posts
 ===============

+Once complaint is in `pending` or `accepted` status reviewer can submit a post to complaint.

 Tender Conditions Complaint Posts (with complaint owner)
 --------------------------------------------------------

-Reviewer can submit post to complaint owner:
+Reviewer can submit a post to complaint owner:

 .. include:: http/complaint-post-reviewer-complaint-owner.http
    :code: